 BAFTA Television nomination badge reproduced with kind permission of BAFTA.

 I grew up around films.
-My mother, Connie Reeve, was the make-up artist on the 1963 production of "Swallows and Amazons", which starred a very young Susan George, I was cast as "Baby Walker" - here's the link, and yes, I'm the little blonde baby 14 seconds in - or was ;-) - if anyone knows how I can get a copy of the whole film I'd love to get a copy.
+My mother, Connie Reeve, was the make-up artist on the 1963 production of "Swallows and Amazons", which starred a very young Susan George, I was cast as "Baby Walker" (in the photo above with my screen mother, Mary Kenton) - here's the link, I'm the little blonde baby 14 seconds in - if anyone knows how I can get a copy of the whole film I'd love to get a copy.

 Here are some photos of Connie Reeve, my mother, who was a commercial artist prior to being the first woman to be trained at Shepperton Studios after WW2.
 My uncle Harold Fletcher ran the make-up department at the time and suggested she might like to apply, and after a successful interview she began her training.
 Connie can be seen here (left to right) - in her role as Chief Make-up Artist in the unit still on probably her first film as Chief called "Britannia Road" (or as it was released in the US - "Forbidden Street"), in the middle - final checks Gina Lollobrigida for "Beat the Devil", and right enjoying a chicken leg or ice cream, I can't tell which, on a french location, either Paris for "Moulin Rouge" or Monte Carlo for "Affair in Monte Carlo".
 Mum also went on to Chief the make-up for Michael Powell for "The Tales of Hoffman".
 A few years ago, when doing some days for Morag Ross (Martin Scorsese's make-up artist of choice) on "Hyde Park on Hudson", she told me that it was Connie's work on "The Tales of Hoffman" that inspired her to become a make-up artist, she thought "That's what I want to do".
 On "TOH" mum's assistant was Tom Smith who went on to do lots of amazing work on "The Illustrated Man", "The Shining" and who was the Make-up Chief on "Gandhi".
 He asked for Connie to come out to join him to do the make-up for Geraldine James who played Mirabehn an acolyte of Gandhi and Candice Bergen who played the photographer Margaret Bourke-White, and I gather from Vera Mitchell one of the hairdressers on the picture that Connie also got stuck in with her clippers on the crowd's sideburns when Paula and Vera needed an extra pair of hands.